Selecting Meat Rabbit Breeding Stock

 I do a preliminary judging of my Champagne rabbits at 8 weeks, then pose them again at 12 weeks.
 At 12 weeks, you can get a pretty good idea of what they’ll look like as an adult.
 Don’t evaluate rabbits at 10 weeks or 14 weeks.
 They go through growth spurts at those ages which makes it hard to see their true type.

-This post explains how evaluate a rabbit with commercial body type.
-Commercial rabbits have long wide loins and full hindquarters which translates into a solid meaty rabbit.
+This post explains how to evaluate a rabbit with commercial body type.
+Commercial rabbits have wide loins and plump hindquarters which translates into a solid meaty rabbit.

 To evaluate a rabbit, it must be posed first …